William Charles Gordon Armstrong: Sport shooting

 Armstrong was heavily involved in Calgary's sport-shooting community and under his leadership the 103rd gained a reputation as "probably the best shooting regiment in the whole Dominion."
 In 1933 Armstrong was given an illuminated address in gratitude for his eleven years of "conscientious service" as honorary secretary of the Alberta Provincial Rifle Association.
 The address read in part "Colonel Armstrong has added long years of voluntary and devoted service to the cause of marksmanship, both as a sport and as a military exercise."
 At the presentation Armstrong was praised by George Pearkes, VC, who declared him a "worthy example to the men who were to follow in his footsteps."

 Death

 Armstrong died on 6 February 1951.
+His first wife Evelyn Eddy had died in 1915 and his second wife Jessie died in 1927.

 Legacy

 After his retirement from the military, Armstrong continued to award the 103rd Regiment Shield to the top cadet corps in Calgary.

+A portrait of Armstrong painted by Victor Albert Long in 1914 is held by the officers' mess of The Calgary Highlanders (10th Canadians).